larryhastings/big/README.md

     ['', '1', '2', '3', '']
 ```

-This "emit an empty string" behavior has ramifications for the other `keep` modes, too.
+This "emit an empty string" behavior has ramifications for the other `keep` modes.
-The behavior of `keep=True` is perhaps easy to predict; we just append the separators
+The behavior of `keep=True` is easy to predict; `multisplit` just appends the separators
 to the previous string segment:

 ```Python